 By doing this, I have an idea of what the book is all about.
 If the gist doesn’t get me excited or curious or provide me with something of value, I don’t read the book.
 I save time by not reading a book I may not be interested in.

-Recapping Books: Revisiting a book you once read to recap everything you learnt is a great way to improve and revise your knowledge of that book.
+Recapping Books: Revisiting a book you once read to recap everything you learned is a great way to improve and revise your knowledge of that book.
 Let’s say I read “Rich Dad Poor Dad”, the classic book on money.